AnamelYilma/RAG_System_By_Golang/README.md

 This guide is written in simple English.

+This repo is now organized as an HTTP API first, so a frontend can call it directly.
+If you want the beginner explanation for `.method()` calls, read `BEGINNER_NOTES.md`.

 The goal is to help you understand this project step by step, even if you are still a beginner in Go, RAG, or project structure.

 You do not need to understand everything at one time.